Equipment ROI Calculator

 Mitigation:

-• Diversify customer base: no single customer >25% of revenue
+• Diversify your customer base so no single account dominates revenue if possible

 • Target countercyclical industries (medical, defense, essential goods)